Mukhtal Dahir

 Mukhtal Dahir (Somali: Makhtal Dahir; Arabic: مختل ظاهر; c.
-1894 – 2000) was a Somali traditional leader and nationalist figure from the Ogaden region.
-He is best known as the founding leader of the Nasrullah movement, an early insurgency that fought against Ethiopian rule in the Ogaden from 1963 onwards.
+1894 – 1999) was a Somali traditional leader and nationalist figure from the Ogaden region.
+He is best known as the founding leader of Nasrullah, an insurgent movement that fought against the rule of the Ethiopian Empire in the Ogaden from 1963 onwards.
 The movement is regarded as a direct predecessor to the Ogaden National Liberation Front (ONLF) and the Western Somali Liberation Front.

 Early life

 Mukhtal Dahir was born around 1894 in the Ogaden (Eastern Ethiopia) into a respected Somali family lineage.
 Oral traditions describe him as a local clan elder with strong influence in the Wardheer–Qabri Dahar area.
 During the mid-20th century, as Ethiopian central control expanded into the Somali-inhabited territories, Dahir became increasingly involved in anti-colonial and nationalist politics.

 Nasrullah Movement and Ogaden Uprising

 In June 1963, Somali clans in the Ogaden convened at the settlement of Hodayo, near Werder, and declared a general uprising against Ethiopian rule.
 Mukhtal Dahir was chosen as the head of the movement, which was named Nasrullah ("Victory of God").

 The Nasrullah fighters carried out raids on Ethiopian garrisons and disrupted administrative control in large parts of the Ogaden.
 The insurgency continued into the 1970s, eventually giving way to the newly formed ONLF.